nodeframe/nfs-seneca/Readme.md

 It is important for seneca service to check if the other service to call is available or not.
 On the contrary, each service should provide a simple health checking for other servie to check if the communication can be made.
 This will help savign quite some time during debugging process.

-`nfs-seneca` try to add a mean to handle this problem.
-When you pass the config into `nfs-seneca`, it will automatically read which listening pins this current service provides.
+`@nodeframe/seneca` try to add a mean to handle this problem.
+When you pass the config into `@nodeframe/seneca`, it will automatically read which listening pins this current service provides.
 It then create another special `add` for each pins.

-For example, passing this config to `nfs-seneca`
+For example, passing this config to `@nodeframe/seneca`

 ```javascript
 const seneca = nfsSeneca({}, {